 Industrial Equipment

-What is a Factory Crane?
+What is a Overhead Crane?
 Structure, Classification, and Installation

-In modern factories, cranes play a vital role in lifting and moving goods to keep production running smoothly.
-But what exactly is a factory crane?
+In modern industrial plants, overhead cranes play a crucial role in lifting and moving goods to ensure production runs smoothly.
+But what exactly is an overhead crane?
 How are they built, what types are available, and how are they installed?
 Let’s explore the basics with THACO INDUSTRIES.

-A factory crane moves heavy loads safely and efficiently inside industrial facilities
+A overhead crane moves heavy loads safely and efficiently inside industrial facilities

-A factory crane moves heavy loads safely and efficiently inside industrial facilities
+A overhead crane moves heavy loads safely and efficiently inside industrial facilities

 A factory crane is made up of several key components: